-Levi loitered in the hall with his life preserver in hand, leaving their door wide open, while Madeline purposely delayed in the suite.
+Levi loitered in the hall with his life vest in hand, leaving their door wide open, while Madeline purposely delayed leaving their suite.
 In about thirty minutes, a crew member began at the far end of the deck going door to door making sure there were no stragglers.
 Levi eyed the signature suite as the crew member knocked and then opened the door.
 It was empty.
 He shot a glance at Madeline, who nodded as she grabbed her life vest and exited their room.
-She took his outstretched hand and they walked to the restaurant to join the rest of the passengers.
+She took his outstretched hand and together they walked to the restaurant to join the rest of the passengers.

-In the restaurant, was fairly easy for Levi to spot them.
-With only about 450 people onboard, finding a Korean family on a mediterranean cruise was pretty easy.
+Once in the restaurant, was easy for Levi to spot them.
+With only about 450 people onboard, finding a Korean family on a Mediterranean cruise was elementary.
 He had details of how large the family was, but only saw the middle-aged son, Geon Woo, and his parents.
 With a squeeze of Madeline’s hand, Levi led her over to their side of the restaurant, looking as if he was trying to find a seat near the windows.
 Casually picking a table about fifteen feet away from the family, Levi politely pulled the chair back for Madeline, inviting her to sit.
 She maintained her unbridled excitement about the cruise.

 “Sho, this is so exciting!” she beamed, “I can’t believe we're here!”

 Levi grinned warmly and brought the back of her hand to his lips.
 “I hope you like it.”